bcgov/bcstats_ohcs_craigslist/README.md

 # bcstats ohcs craigslist
-Custom parser written for web-scraped craigslist data which were provided to BC Stats, by Harmari Inc.
+Custom extractor / parser, written for web-scraped craigslist data which were provided to BC Stats, by Harmari Inc.

 Use HPC techniques to wrangle a large, irregular housing-market dataset on an ordinary laptop, in a finite amount of time